Memory

 to access its properties.

-To check the whole Memory object, you can use the debugger built into the chat tester.
+To check the whole Memory object, you can use the debugger built into the chat tester or print it out using the expression: {memory}

-Be careful when changing flows.
-The memory is always cleared when changing flows except for what you save in the "Transfer to flow" block.
+Be careful when transferring between flows.
+The whole Memory is cleared whenever you transfer to another flow - except for the values defined in "Transfer to flow" block.

-The following section provides some examples of how memory can help in building bots in Automate.
+The following section provides some examples of how Memory can help with building bots in Automate:

 Saving NLU results & user choices for later